-Three months later, Jill did the previously unthinkable and ran her very first 5k at the Cleveland Metropolitan Zoo.
+Three months later, Jill did the previously unthinkable and ran her very first 5k at the Cleveland Metroparks Zoo.
 Battling the infamous hills of the course, Jill conquered her fears and finished—but in dead last.
 Yep, the police were reopening the streets behind her.
 But Jill didn’t let that get her down—because when you run for your health and happiness, your only real competition is yourself.

 "For everyone who's ever said they're too heavy to run, Jill's memoir is here to prove you wrong."